wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    1. Awareness of the need for change
    2. Desire to participate and support the change
    3. Knowledge on how to change
-   4. Ability to implement desired skills and behaviors
+   4. Ability to implement desired skills and behaviors (adopt and change)
    5. Reinforcement to sustain the change
    <br /><br />